 He later gravitated to Boston to teach at the Berklee College of Music.
 He has won best guitarist in Downbeat magazine multiple times and has been inducted into their Hall of Fame.

 What I like about Metheny is that he is very varied in what and with whom he plays.
 He’d do solo guitar stuff, then put out something with a rock-like flavor then do something totally “outside” with someone like Ornette Coleman.
 And as mentioned in an earlier post, he was one of the jazz musicians who backed Joni Mitchell for a while.

-This song, “New Chautauqua” is from his 1979 solo album of the same name (a little slow starting):
+This song, “New Chautauqua” is from his 1979 solo album of the same name:

 Not only is Metheny a big fan of just about every jazzer but he loves pop music, especially Lennon and McCartney.
 As to his attitude towards music in general, I like this quote on his website.
 A bit long-winded but the point is, I think, fairly clear:

-Personnel: Pat Metheny (guitar), Lyle Mays (keyboards), Steve Rodby (bass), Paul Wertico (drums), Armando Marçal (percusssion), Mark Ledford, David Blamires (vocals):
+Personnel: Pat Metheny (guitar), Lyle Mays (keyboards), Steve Rodby (bass), Paul Wertico (drums), Armando Marçal (percussion), Mark Ledford, David Blamires (vocals):

 I by no means intend to imply that Metheny’s career ended in the ’80s.
 On the contrary.
 Pat Metheny is 61 years young.
 He’s still out there touring.
 (His website shows him as being scheduled for the 2016 Seoul Jazz Festival).
 I’ve seen him a couple of times in large and small venues, at least once solo.
 If you like what you heard do not miss this artist.